The situation of differently-abled children

 Unfortunately, in certain countries, a physical or psychological handicap could also be the cause of infanticide following the social and financial burden disabled children put on their families.

 Discrimination due to disability

 Discrimination due to disability is numerous: in fields such as education, lodging, transportation and cultural life, most of the places and services concerned are largely inaccessible to individuals suffering from disabilities.
-The obstacles are numerous, be it physical (buildings which cannot be accessed by individuals on wheelchairs), institutional (the lack of qualified staff, for example professional sign language interpreters), or even obstacles that simply stem from intolerance.
+The obstacles are numerous, be it physical (buildings that cannot be accessed by individuals on wheelchairs), institutional (the lack of qualified staff, for example, professional sign language interpreters), or even obstacles that simply stem from intolerance.